María M. Carrión

 Director of Graduate Studies, Comparative Literature

-Professor, Comparative Literature and Spanish
+Professor, Comparative Literature and Religion

-Core faculty in Islamic Civilization Studies, Associated Faculty in Religion
+Core faculty in Islamic Civilization Studies

 Research Interests: Early modern studies; Andalusi cultures; architecture and mysticism; theater and the law; early modern science; Caribbean literature and culture; performance theory.